 It can be our worst enemy, always keeping us from doing what’s most important.

-It hangs there, blocking us from success, keeping us in unhealthy situations, and preventing us from experiencing our fullest potential.
+It hangs there, a success barrier, keeping us in unhealthy situations, and preventing us from experiencing our fullest potential.

 Procrastination can seem like a frustrating mystery.

-Why do we stall and avoid instead of facing the things that will make our lives better?
+Why stall and avoid instead of facing the things that will make our lives better?

-Why postpone exercising, asking for that promotion, washing the car, or making that important phone call to our friend who is grieving?
+Why postpone exercising, asking for that promotion, hiring an assistant, or making that important phone call?

 Turns out, we are not lazy, irresponsible, or illogical.